Silvana-Ruiz/Silvana-Ruiz/README.md

 </p>

 Hello!
 My name is Silvana and I am studying a B.S. in Computer Science and Technology.
-I am currently working with Python, C++, R, HTML and CSS, and Racket.
+I am currently working with Python, React, C++, R, HTML and CSS, and Racket.
 I am interested in learning more about software development as well as artificial intelligence and data science.
 I would love to learn from others and collaborate in proyects that help solve problems that people face on a daily basis.
 My pronouns are she/her.
 I speak Spanish (native), English (advanced), and German (beginner).
 My strengths include writing, public speaking, creatitvity, teamwork, resilience, leadership, responsibility, adaptabiliy, and honesty.
 Moreover, during my free time I like to listen to music, write, draw, and pratice calligraphy.
 If you are wondering, I do own a typewriter.

 **My Stats**